sollecitom/corda-di-container-spike/README.md

 ### corda-di-cordapps-resolver

-This module provides a CordApps resolution mechanism based on a Dependency Injection container.
+This module provides a Cordapps resolution mechanism based on a Dependency Injection container.
 It is used at runtime by `corda-node`.

 Relevant dependencies: